aleighwood/forceSensor/README.md

 # Force Sensor
 A basic programme that varies the colour of a square (red to green) based on how hard the user presses on a DIY force sensor.

 I did this project purely to learn how to make Python work with serial communication.
-I learnt a bit of pyGame along the way, which was fun.
+I learnt a bit of pygame along the way, which was fun.

 # Working Principle

 This programme uses Python to request and read (through a serial port on your computer (USB)) the value of a DIY force sensor connected to an Ardunio.
-The programme then displays a square (using the pyGame libary) and varies the colour of the square between red and green based on how hard the user presses the sensor.
+The programme then displays a square (using the pygame libary) and varies the colour of the square between red and green based on how hard the user presses the sensor.

 ## DIY Force Sensor
 ![22659](https://github.com/aleighwood/forceSensor/assets/86426050/94362030-9228-418d-8c11-99b90ba5ed78)

 The sensor is of simple but effective design.
-[Velostat](https://en.wikipedia.org/wiki/Velostat) is a piezoesistive material (resistance changes with pressure) making it useful for use in a force sensor.
+[Velostat](https://en.wikipedia.org/wiki/Velostat) is a piezoresistive material (resistance changes with pressure) making it ideal for use in a force sensor.

 Placing a piece of copper tape on either side and putting it into a potential divider completes the design.

 Choose **R** based on the properties of your sensor or use trial and error to see which value of R gives you the biggest range in voltage at the analog input.

-I found an using R $/approx 500 /Omega$ gave a range of 1000 (Ardunio ADC gives a range from 0 to 1023)
+I found using $`R = 500 \Omega `$ gave a range of 1000 (Ardunio ADC gives a range from 0 to 1023)

-I followed this KontinuumLAB [tutorial](https://www.youtube.com/watch?v=gCBbIeI4xTE) on how to make a force sensor.
+I followed this KontinuumLAB [tutorial](https://www.youtube.com/watch?v=gCBbIeI4xTE) on how to make the force sensor.

 # Circuit Diagram
 ![circuit(1)](https://github.com/aleighwood/forceSensor/assets/86426050/4dbc1afb-7636-434c-937f-a5a05fc02f31)